Columbine shooters | Videos and tapes | Basement Tapes

 I originally posted this information starting in 1999.
 Other authors copied this section into their own media without citing the source, making it seem like official transcripts of the Columbine Basement Tapes.
 They are not.
 There are NO official transcripts and never have been.

 What's more: The information they copied is INCORRECT.
 I made some errors when I originally cobbled together these pages.
 The information in this section is the corrected version (revised July 2023).
-I've added more detail, fixed the tape numbers, and reworded a few things so you can tell what's the most recent version.
-Other publications that copy-pasted my writing before 2023 are obsolete and inaccurate.
+I've added more details, fixed the tape numbers, and reworded a few things so you can tell what's the most recent version.
+Other publications that copied my writing before 2023 are obsolete and inaccurate.

 If you decide to copy this site's material, understand that it is not an official transcript.
 I don't mind if you share it but if you do, please refer people back to this site.
 Not just as credit to the work I've done, but to reduce confusion for researchers if I have to revise it again in the future.